logzio/logz-docs/_source/user-guide/log-shipping/built-in-log-types.md

 Logz.io can automatically parse your logs from most environments.

-To configure the shipper to enable out-of-the-box parsing, set the `type` parameter in the shipping config to match the log source.
+How?
+You'll need to configure the shipper to match one of the log types listed below.

+Set the `type` parameter in the shipping config to match the log source.
 For example, if the shipping config is set to `type: apache_access`, Logz.io automatically parses the logs as Apache access logs.

-Following is the list of log types that Logz.io will automatically parse:
+Here's the list of log types that Logz.io automatically parses:

 | Description           | Type                                       |
 |-----------------------|--------------------------------------------|